nwillc/webgo/README.md

   - For Docker Desktop set 4 cpus an 8g memory.
   - For Minikube `minikube start --cpus=4 --memory=16g`
-    - To get 16g, docker with need 16.5g
+    - To get 16g, docker will need 16.5g

 # Sidecar Injection
 Istio provides various controls for this, but with the Docker Desktop and Minikube clusters I could only get automatic